SARS-CoV-2 Omicron variant: History

 Omicron was first detected in November 2021, in laboratories in Botswana and South Africa based on samples collected on 11–16 November, with the first known samples collected in Johannesburg, South Africa on 8 November 2021.
 The first known cases outside of South Africa were two people who travelled on 11 November: one who flew from South Africa to Hong Kong via Qatar, and another who travelled from Egypt to Belgium via Turkey.
 On 26 November 2021, the WHO designated B.1.1.529 as a variant of concern and named it "Omicron", after the fifteenth letter in the Greek alphabet.
 By 6 January 2022, the variant had been confirmed in 149 countries.

-Retrospectively, Omicron cases have been detected as occurring earlier, in mid October 2021.
+Retrospectively, Omicron cases have been detected as occurring earlier, in mid-October 2021.

 Origin hypotheses

-Omicron did not evolve from any other variant, but instead diverged on a distinct track, perhaps in 2020.
+Omicron did not evolve from any other variant, but instead diverged on a distinct track, perhaps in early 2020.
 Competing hypotheses are being examined.

 One origin hypothesis is that various mutations in the Omicron variant, comprising a 9-nucleotide sequence, may have been acquired from another coronavirus (known as HCoV-229E), responsible for the common cold.
 This is not entirely unexpected — at times, viruses within the body acquire and swap segments of genetic material from each other, and this is one common means of mutation.

 A link with HIV infection may explain a large number of mutations in the sequence of the Omicron variant.
 Indeed, in order to be affected by such a high number of mutations, the virus must have been able to evolve a long time without killing its host, which can occur in people with a weakened immune system who receive enough medical care to survive.
 This is the case in HIV patients in South Africa, who represent about 14% of the population (as of 2017).
 HIV prevention could be key to reducing the risk of uncontrolled HIV driving the emergence of SARS-CoV-2 variants.

 One hypothesis to explain the novel mutations is that SARS-CoV-2 was transmitted from humans to mice and mutated in a population of mice sometime between 2020 and 2021 before reinfecting humans.

 In December 2022, a team of researchers from the Charité (Berlin) published a now-retracted study in Science that claimed that "data revealed genetically diverse Omicron ancestors already existed across Africa by August 2021".
 After a re-analysis because of doubts, the team retracted the article on 20 December 2022, due to contamination of the samples.